Programmatic Access to Linux VMs

 Troubleshooting

-• Ensure the Vm Profile has the correct Username and Password for being able to authenticate to the VM.
+• Ensure the VM Profile has the correct Username and Password for being able to authenticate to the VM.

-• If Autoimated Activities do not work or the terminal fails to connect check the new network adapter has been allocated an IP Address in the range of 172.20.x.y.
+• If Automated Activities do not work or the terminal fails to connect check the new network adapter has been allocated an IP Address in the range of 172.20.x.y.
 This can be checked using the command ip a.

 • The new network adapter will only be allocated and configured if the Connect to terminal option has been enabled in the Lab Profile or an Automated Activity has been targeted to the Linux VM.